gyulamad/autobuild/README.md

 A dependency manager helps organize and track external libraries required by your project.
 It simplifies the process of including and managing these libraries, ensuring that your project builds correctly and consistently.

-The `../autobuild/dependencies` directory serves as a central location for storing and managing external libraries required by the autobuild tool.
+The `dependencies` directory serves as a central location for storing and managing external libraries required by the autobuild tool.
 This directory helps to keep your project organized and ensures that all dependencies are easily accessible.

 ### Installing Dependencies